IBeArjen/integration-prototype/tools/emulators/README.md

-# Home for emulators for use with the SIP code
+# SIP Emulators package

+This folder contains sub-packages which provide emulators for various external and internal interfaces.